juliendenize/eztorch/docs/source/contributions/comedian.md

 The finetuning stores at each validation the raw predictions (before NMS) as well as the predicted ones that allow for trying different NMS parameters.

-Example to make new predictions on the validation split.
+Example to use new NMS parameters from raw predictions on the validation split.

 ```bash
 soccernet_labels_dir=...